-Total segment revenue of Fintech increased by 38% to ₹1,026,721 million for the year ended December 31, 2023 from ₹745,023 million for the year ended December 31, 2022, primarily due to an increase in interest revenue as explained below.
+Total segment revenue of Fintech increased by 25% to ₹1,281,827 million for the year ended December 31, 2024 from ₹1,026,721 million for the year ended December 31, 2023, primarily due to an increase in interest revenue as explained below.

 Interest revenue.
-Interest revenue increased by 45%, or T223,501 million, to T723,757 million for the year ended December 31, 2023 from T500,256 million for the year ended December 31, 2022.
-Of such increase, T148,745 million was attributable to a 34% increase in our Average Net Loan Portfolio, including an increase of T80,151 million in revenue from consumer lending through our BNPL, general purpose loans and car loans and an increase of T68,594 million in revenue from micro business and merchant financing and T74,757 million was attributable to a higher amount of liquidity allocated to debt securities.
+Interest revenue increased by 32%, or T231,771 million, to T955,528 million for the year ended December 31, 2024 from T723,757 million for the year ended December 31, 2023.
+Of such increase, T239,002 million was attributable to a 38% increase in our Average Net Loan Portfolio, including an increase of T127,331 million in revenue from consumer lending through our BNPL, general purpose loans and car loans and an increase of T111,671 million in revenue from micro business and merchant financing and T7,231 million decrease was attributable to a lower amount of liquidity allocated to debt securities, deposits placed with other banks and reverse repurchase agreements.

 Fintech fee revenue.
-Fintech fee revenue increased by 23% to T283,991 million for the year ended December 31, 2023 from T231,108 million for the year ended December 31, 2022.
-The increase was primarily due to a 12% increase in the number of Fintech Active Consumers (loans) that make monthly payments for banking service fees.
+Fintech fee revenue increased by 11% to \$\opin\$316,292 million for the year ended December 31, 2024 from \$\opin\$283,991 million for the year ended December 31, 2023.
+The increase was primarily due to a 3% increase in the number of Fintech Active Consumers (loans) that make monthly payments for banking service fees.
+Starting in the third quarter of 2024, we removed Banking service fees from new contracts with customers, while under old contracts, consumers continue to pay monthly Banking service fees.
+Based on this, Fintech fee, revenue is expected to decrease.

 Other gains.
-Other gains for the year ended December 31, 2023 and 2022 amounted to T18,973 million and T13,659 million, respectively, which primarily represented foreign exchange transactions, with the increase primarily as a result of changes in the currency exchange rate of the tenge to the U.S. dollar, as well as changes in gains/(losses) on derivative financial instruments.
+Other gains for the year ended December 31, 2024 and 2023 amounted to $\overline{1}$ 10,007 million and $\overline{1}$ 18,973 million, respectively, which primarily represented foreign exchange transactions, with the decrease primarily as a result of changes in the currency exchange rate of the tenge to the U.S. dollar, as well as changes in gains/(losses) on financial assets and liabilities.

-Net income of Fintech increased by 23% to T291,914 million for the year ended December 31, 2023 from T237,107 million for the year ended December 31, 2022, driven by growth in interest revenue, offset by growth in interest expenses.
+Net income of Fintech increased by 12% to $\overline{1}$ 326,827 million for the year ended December 31, 2024 from $\overline{1}$ 291,914 million for the year ended December 31, 2023, driven by growth in interest revenue, offset by growth in interest expenses.